maelfabien/maelfabien.github.io/_posts/2019-8-19-Explorium5.md

 ![image](https://maelfabien.github.io/assets/images/expl5_4.png)

-To assess the performance of a model, we will use the F1-Score, which handles imbalanced datasets by providing a harmonic average between the precision and the recall.
+To assess the performance of a model, we will use the F1-score, which handles unbalanced datasets by providing a harmonic average between the precision and the recall.

-Are featurings common?
+Is it common for hit songs to feature other artists?

 ```python
 plt.figure(figsize=(10,6))